Trent Shelton

-Trent Simmons Shelton (born September 21, 1984) is a former American football wide receiver who is currently the founder and president of a Christian-based non-profit organization, RehabTime.
+Trent Simmons Shelton (born September 21, 1984) is an American former football wide receiver who is currently the founder and president of a Christian-based non-profit organization, RehabTime.
 During March 2009 Shelton started making two-minute videos to track his progress of bettering his life and would always end the videos with, "It's RehabTime."
 He was raised in Fort Worth, Texas, and wanted to become a professional football player when he grew up.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2007.
 He played college football for Baylor.

-Shelton has also been a member of the Seattle Seahawks, Indianapolis Colts and the Washington Redskins.
+Shelton was also a member of the Seattle Seahawks, Washington Redskins, and Tulsa Talons.

+Shelton's book, Protect Your Peace, came out in 2024.